 To visit Gary’s bench and raise money for awareness and screening for esophageal cancer!
-Over the last twelve years, over $127,312.00 has been raised in total for RCH.
+Over the last thirteen years, over $133,000.00 has been raised in total for RCH.
 In August 2014 two gastroscopes were purchased for $46,133.00.
 The first scope is a general gastroscope that is used every day at RCH, to treat acute bleeding from ulcers or varices arising from liver disease.
 This equipment allows the physician to diagnose and treat the problem all in one procedure by taking biopsies.
 The second scope is a nasal-jejunal gastroscope.
 This is a special piece of equipment that is used for patients who cannot be sedated or have illnesses causing strictures which will not allow the use of normal gastroscopes.
 With newer gastroscopes, physicians are able to obtain higher HD resolution and diagnose illness with greater accuracy.